Supersport World Championship

 The All Japan Motocross Championship, organised by the MFJ (Motorcycle Federation of Japan), is Japan’s premier motocross racing series.
 Events are hosted by the various regions across the country, with races held on outdoor dirt courses featuring naturally undulating terrain and man-made technical sections.
 Riders with International A-rank qualification can compete in two classes: IA1 (4-stroke 450cc machines, or 2-stroke 250cc machines) and IA2 (4-stroke 250cc machines, or 2-stroke 125cc machines).
 The machines are specially prepared motocross racers.

-Team Kawasaki R&D, supported by Kawasaki Motors, Ltd., is the top Kawasaki-affiliated team competing in IA1, with Chihiro Notsuka, now in this fifth year.
+Team Kawasaki R&D, supported by Kawasaki Motors, Ltd., is the top Kawasaki-affiliated team competing in IA1.
+Atsuki Uchida joins the team as a new rider.
 The KX450-SR factory race machine is used to contest the championship with the main aim of improving performance and pushing development for the KX series.

 ProMX Championship (Australia)